Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Korumburra has 18 active public transport stops, all of which operate buses.
+Korumburra has 18 active public transport stops, all of which are bus stops.
 These stops are served by five different routes that together offer 78 weekly passenger trips.
-Transport accessibility is limited, with residents on average living 731 meters from the nearest stop.
+The accessibility of the transport system is limited, with residents typically located 731 meters from the nearest stop.

-On average, there are 11 trips per day across all routes, which equates to about four weekly trips per individual stop.
+On average, there are 11 trips per day across all routes, which equates to approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport